 To know what you wanted to learn more in depth about for your comic, we learned all about Canada during WWl.
 I practiced note taking and learned how important it is to have well structured notes.
 In one part in my research I realized I needed more information, and later had to add it in.
 Although in some parts it was the complete oposite, I didn’t need all of what I wrote.
 Even taking mental notes of the graphic novel, The War to End all Wars World War One 1914-1918, helped me understand World War One better.
 Having the drawings and short but descriptive text helped me wrap my brain around it all.

 The story pitch was the first big step to create the graphic novel.
 I decided I wanted my focus to be about field hospitals and surgeons.
 I wondered what was outside of the battles since I learned mostly about them.
 I did my research all about field hospitals and then started to make my story.
 That leads to the storyboard.
 Using the information from watching documentaries, the 1917 movie, the graphic novel and slides shown, we had to create the story.
-I learned it was useful to do rough drawings, but the text to be exactly what it should be on the graphic novel.
+I learned it was useful to do rough drawings, although for the text to be exactly what it should be on the graphic novel.